-A. An employee will not be compelled to accept a transfer from one (1) duty station to another duty station or from the employee's classification to another classification at the same wage group.
-When an employee accepts a transfer from one (1) duty station to another duty station, the employee's duty station seniority at the duty station the employee left will be terminated and the employee will begin accruing duty station seniority at the employee's new duty station effective on the date of the transfer.

-B. When an employee accepts a transfer from one (1) classification to another classification of the same wage group at the same duty station, the employee's duty station seniority shall be retained for purposes of ranking for promotion.
+- A. An employee will not be compelled to accept a transfer from one (1) duty station to another duty station or from the employee's classification to another classification at the same wage group.
+When an employee accepts a transfer from one (1) duty station to another duty station, the employee's duty station seniority at the duty station the employee left will be terminated and the employee will begin accruing duty station seniority at the employee's new duty station effective on the date of the transfer. - B. When an employee accepts a transfer from one (1) classification to another classification of the same wage group at the same duty station, the employee's duty station seniority shall be retained for purposes of ranking for promotion. - C. When an employee applies for transfer to another duty station and it is accepted by the Division Director, the employee will receive a duty station seniority credit that will be calculated at a rate of 50% of current duty station seniority.